chekanov/ZWIBuilder/README.md

 ARUN "https://factseek.org/r/wikipedia.php?q=Quark"
 ````

 This will create Quark.zwi.
-The program also attemots to view it in firefox.
+The program also attems to view it in firefox (press "y" at the end).

 This program is in progress.